eefdez/wbg/README.md

 - clone the repository
 - install the packages required: pip install -r requirements.txt
+- set the docs folder path and GPT api key in config file
 - run from the app folder: uvicorn main:app --reload
 - can be tested from http://localhost:8000/docs#/default/